 2. Insurance is not a deal-breaker

 One immediate concern for many SMEs when they start talking to us is how much their insurance premiums will go up if they are awarded on to one of our frameworks.
 Many smaller firms tend to have an ‘off the shelf’ policy which for many purposes is adequate for most business.
 We try to set requirements proportionate to the risk and the business, but it will sometimes be higher than the ‘standard’ levels.
-However, once accepted onto a framework, it can be as simple as a one-off top up to their existing cover and it’s sufficient to confirm willingness to increase cover, if required, to meet framework requirements – so that the increased cover only needs to be taken when actual business is awarded.*
+However, once accepted onto a framework, it can be as simple as a one-off top up to their existing cover and it’s sufficient to confirm willingness to increase cover, if required, to meet framework requirements – so that the increased cover only needs to be taken at the point when a supplier is awarded a place on a framework or awarded a contract.

 3. Demystifying the process